sta199-fa20-002/website/content/syllabus/index.md

 More information can be found online at [access.duke.edu](https://access.duke.edu) or by contacting SDAO at 919-668-1267, <a href="mailto:sdao@duke.edu" title="email">SDAO@duke.edu</a>.

-### Academic Integrity & Duke Community Pact
+### Academic honesty

-By enrolling in this course, you have agreed to abide by and uphold the provisions of the  [Duke Community Standard](https://studentaffairs.duke.edu/conduct/about-us/duke-community-standard) as well as the policies specific to this course.
-Any violations will automatically result in a grade of 0 on the  assignment and will be reported to [Office of Student Conduct](https://studentaffairs.duke.edu/conduct) for further action.
+**TL;DR: Don't cheat**.

 - You may not discuss or otherwise work with others on the exams.
 Unauthorized collaboration or using unauthorized materials will be considered a violation for all students involved.
 More details will be given closer to the exam date.
 - **Reusing code**: Unless explicitly stated otherwise, you may make use of online resources (e.g. StackOverflow) for coding examples on assignments.
 If you directly use code from an outside source (or use it as inspiration), you must explicitly cite where you obtained the code.
 Any recycled code that is discovered and is not explicitly cited will be treated as plagiarism.
 - On individual assignments, you may not directly share code or write up with other students.
 On team assignments, you may not directly share code or write up with another team.
 Unauthorized sharing of the code or write up will be considered a violation for all students involved.

+Any violations in academic honesty standards as outlined in the [Duke Community Standard](https://studentaffairs.duke.edu/conduct/about-us/duke-community-standard) and those specific to this course will automatically result in a 0 for the assignment and will be reported to the [Office of Student Conduct](https://studentaffairs.duke.edu/conduct) for further action.

 ### Communication